fastlane/docs/docs/best-practices/continuous-integration.md

 Once you have created or retrieved credentials for your App Store account, then perform the following steps to automate releasing updates from a VSTS build or release definition:
 1. Install the App Store extension from the VSTS Marketplace
 1. Go to your VSTS or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo
-1. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. Gulp, Cordova Build)
+1. Click **Add build step...** and select the necessary tasks to generate your release assets (e.g. Gulp, Cordova Build)
 1. Click **Add build step...** and select **App Store Release** from the **Deploy** category
 1. Configure the **App Store Release** task with the desired authentication method, the generated IPA file path, and the desired release track.